 Soho is located in the center of all the other streets mentioned in the course of this article.
 Such a location provides an ideal resting point as you visit various shops in search of jewelry.
 You can also enjoy the many restaurants, galleries as well as sample the nightlife.

-Hatton garden is home to Ovadia jewellery, where you can get the best-handcrafted jewelry in London.
+Hatton garden is home to Ovadia jewelry, where you can get the best handcrafted jewelry in London.
 This shop has excellent craftsmen and has quite a good reputation when it comes to diamonds.
-All their diamonds, metals and other precious stones can have independent verification and certification.
+All their diamonds, metals, and other precious stones can have independent verification and certification.

-The staff is also quite patient in addressing even the slightest of concerns you.
+The staff is also quite patient in addressing even the slightest of concerns.
 Visit Ovadia today at 20 Hatton Garden, Holborn, London EC1N 8BA, UK.
 Alternatively, call us on +44 20 7405 1063to book an appointment or a consultation.